carderne/leaflet-gsheets/README.md

 # web-mapping

-Place for me to play around with different web-mapping libraries.
+Place for me to play around with different JavaScript web-mapping libraries.